Donna Yates (professor)

-Donna Yates is an archaeologist and Associate Professor in the Department of Criminal Law and Criminology at Maastricht University.
-Her research considers transnational illicit trade in cultural objects, art and heritage crime including Looted art and the Antiquities trade, and white collar crime.
+Donna Yates is a criminologist, archaeologist, and Associate Professor in the Department of Criminal Law and Criminology at Maastricht University where she holds the UNESCO Chair in Cultural Heritage and Emerging Crime.
+Her research considers crime relating to different forms of cultural property, antiquities trafficking, art crime, and exploitation of cultural goods markets for money laundering, white collar crime, and financial crime.

-Early life and education
+Education

-Yates holds a Bachelor's degree in Archaeology from Boston University, and an M.Phil. and Ph.D. in Archaeology from the University of Cambridge.
-Her MPhil thesis documented the sale of looted South American antiquities in auctions in the United States, and her dissertation covered the sociology of archaeology and heritage in Bolivia.
+Yates holds a bachelor's degree in Archaeology from Boston University (2004), an MPhil (2006) and PhD (2012) in Archaeology from the University of Cambridge, and a PhD in Criminology from the University of Glasgow (2024).
+Her MPhil thesis documented the sale of looted South American antiquities in auctions in the United States, and her first doctoral dissertation covered the sociology of archaeology and heritage in Bolivia.
+Her second PhD, awarded for prior published work, developed a framework for the global illicit trade in antiquities.

 Research and career

-Her interest in illicit antiquities began in 2003, when she saw a Maya civilization archeological site that had been looted.
-She has been quoted in numerous reports on Cultural heritage issues, including in the New York Times, Washington Post, and The Economist.
+Her interest in illicit antiquities began in 2003, when she worked at a Maya archaeological site that had been looted.
+She has been quoted in numerous reports on cultural heritage issues, including in the New York Times, Washington Post, and The Economist.
 After earning her doctoral degree, Yates joined the Scottish Centre for Crime and Justice Research at the University of Glasgow.

 From 2012 to 2015, Yates held a Leverhulme Trust Early Career Fellowship and a Core Fulbright Award to study the trafficking of Latin American antiquities.
-Her grant project used fieldwork in Bolivia, Belize, and Mexico to analyze relationships between communities, governments, the law, and transnational criminal organizations to study the effectiveness of regulatory mechanisms for controlling the illicit antiquities trade.
+Her grant project used fieldwork in Bolivia, Belize, and Mexico to analyse relationships between communities, governments, the law, and transnational criminal organisations to study the effectiveness of regulatory mechanisms for controlling the illicit antiquities trade.

-In 2018, Yates was awarded a 5 year, €1.5 million European Research Council grant to study “criminogenic collectables”: objects that seem inspire criminal behavior by those collecting them, specifically, cultural objects, fossils, and collectable rare wildlife.
-She moved to Maastricht University where she was made Associate Professor of Archaeology.
+In 2018, the European Research Council awarded Yates a five-year grant of to study “criminogenic collectables,” or objects that seem inspire criminal behaviour by those collecting them, specifically cultural objects, fossils, and collectable rare wildlife.
+Crimes relating to palaeontological objects have become a focal point of her research ever since.
+Yates moved to Maastricht University where she was appointed Associate Professor of Criminology in 2020.

-Her more recent book, with Cara Tremain, is an edited collection of essays:The Market for Mesoamerica: Reflections on the Sale of Pre-Columbian Antiquities.
-Gainesville: University Press of Florida (2019).
+In March 2026, Maastricht University announced that Yates has been appointed UNESCO Chair in Cultural Heritage and Emerging Crime.
+The Chair was created to foster future-oriented research that employs a wide understanding of the notions of crime and heritage and investigates new opportunities for heritage crime, new forms of heritage and their susceptibility to crime, knock-on effects of climate change and its repercussions for heritage, and uncertainty and heritage crime potential relating to developments in LLMs.

-Yates has created a number of digital projects related to the illicit traffic in cultural goods:
+Yates has created a number of digital projects related to the illicit traffic in cultural goods, most of which are not actively maintained.